dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 * There is no silkscreen marking component and test point numbers, maybe Nintendo is trying to discourage people from doing funky things to the Joycon?

-* Also, in a bizarre move, Nintendo didn't use the traditional "one side pulled-up and other side to ground" way of reading buttons, instead they used a keypad configuration where buttons are arranged to rows and columns.
+* Also, in a bizarre move, Nintendo didn't use the traditional "one side pulled-up other side to ground" way of reading buttons, instead they used a keypad configuration where buttons are arranged to rows and columns.
 They used the keypad scanner built-in inside the BCM20734 with 128KHz clock for reading the buttons.
 That means it would be extremely hard to spoof button presses for TAS and twitch-plays.
 Maybe the Pro controller is different, need to buy one though.

 * The only button that's not part of the keypad is the joystick button, which is still activated by pulling it down to ground.